emilsw/ew/np.md

 You will also maximize returns from all your other marketing efforts (CPA) as your website will be more effective in converting visitors into customers.
 To put it simply - if you double conversion rates, then you cut your costs per acquisition in half.

-And it’s relatively new, your competitors are probably not doing it.
-You can use it to gain competitive advantage.

 &nbsp;

-### Optimization is not simple (it requires multiple skill sets and experience.) ###
+###But optimization is complicated ###

 But where do you start?
 What exactly do you need to change?
 How do you make sure that you’re doing it right?
 And how do you make sure there’s a real improvement from your efforts?

-The technical and analytical nature of testing can be too much of a headache.

-And there are lots of myths and faulty case studies out there.
-What works for others will not necessarily work for you, because you have a different business model and a different target audience, different traffic sources —copying ‘best practices’ is simply unreliable.
+There are lots of myths and faulty case studies out there.
+What works for others will not necessarily work for you, because your business is different.

-The simple truth is that you don’t know what works best, no one does.
-Except your visitors and customers because they vote with their wallets - that’s why you need to do some solid research and test all your assumptions…

 There aren’t a lot of people who know how to make this really work and those who can are fully booked months in advance and rarely take on new clients.
 Top tier optimization agencies only work with businesses that generate more than $5 million/year and charge $15,000 to $20,000 per month for ongoing optimization.

 Plus this may not be your highest priority for your business right now.
 You’ve got a ton of other things on your plate.
-Optimization does take a lot of time and there are many ways it can go wrong (e.g. not all changes produce meaningful results).
+Optimization does take a lot of time and there are many ways it can go wrong.

-I spent years figuring this stuff out on my own, made every possible mistake with my own projects, sifted through lots of websites, books, courses, closely followed and learned from top experts, saw and personally experienced what works and what doesn’t work.
+I spent years figuring this stuff out on my own, made every possible mistake with my own projects, sifted through lots of websites, books, courses, closely followed and learned from top experts and personally experienced what works and what doesn’t work.

 **Let me help save you hours of unnecessary trouble and frustration.** Let me work alongside you to make your business run smarter and more profitable.

 With my service, I will do everything you need to do:

- - **Research your website and analytics** to find out where exactly are you losing customers and which pages should you optimize.
+ - **Research your website and analytics** to find out where exactly are you losing customers.
- - **Understand your visitors/customers** (what motivates them, why they buy and why they don’t buy).
+ - **Understand your visitors/customers** to learn what motivates them, why they buy and why they don’t buy.
  - **Make improvements and suggestions** based on the insights from the research.
  - **Run A/B tests** to make sure that new changes will actually result in more money for you.
- - **Rinse and repeat** (optimization is an iterative process, with each test and each change you get new data that will help you further improve your site).
+ - **Rinse and repeat** it's an iterative process, with each test and each change you get new data that will help you further improve your site.

 If your investment in my services isn’t able to generate a return for you, I’ll fire myself.
 I don’t want you to waste your money if I can’t give you a good ROI.